 While painful, the symptoms are self-limiting in most cases.
-They tend to resolve on their own within 30 minutes and usually do not require medical treatment.
+They tend to resolve on their own within

 A cough or shortness of breath can persist, especially in people with lung disorders.
 People with conditions such as asthma or chronic obstructive pulmonary disease (COPD) may experience more severe breathing effects.

 In rare cases, pepper spray can cause cyanosis, a bluish discoloration of the skin that indicates a lack of blood flow and oxygen.

 Complications are uncommon, but serious exposure can lead to more severe injuries to the eyes, skin, and respiratory tract.